How do you join different pieces of clay together?

 Forever learning.

-Step 1: Check both components
+Step 1: Check both parts

-Step 2: Prepare both components
+Step 2: Prepare both parts

 Scoring oor krassen klei